Piriformis Syndrome: Common Causes, Symptoms & Treatment. Would You Like To Speak To A Therapist? Call (24/7): 1300-003-777.

 Common symptoms may include (but not limited too):

-- Pain in the lower back and buttock regions that may refer to the leg, foot and ankle
+- Pain in the lower back and buttock regions that may refer to the leg, foot and ankle.

-- Changes in walking or running pattern
+- Changes in walking or running pattern.

-- Difficulty sitting for prolonged periods of time due to buttock pain
+- Difficulty sitting for prolonged periods of time due to buttock pain.

 The diagnosis process for piriformis syndrome is to rule out other more serious conditions that present quite similar such as a disc injury.
 A comprehensive lumbopelvic examination can be performed by musculoskeletal therapists such as Chiropractors, Physiotherapist’s and Osteopaths.
 During this examination various tests and screening measures will be conducted to assess the lower back and pelvis.
+Piriformis syndrome can generally be diagnosed quite easily without the need for referral or additional imaging.

 Piriformis syndrome responds extremely well to conservative treatment.
 A combination of home based exercises and clinic based therapy provides sufficient and prompt recovery.